 Starting treatment for smoking, stimulants, cannabis, or other substance use disorders:

 If you are interested in learning more about medication-assisted treatment options for any substance use disorder, call us at 1-888-388-7226 to book an appointment.
-Virtual appointments (via telephone or computer) are available the same day, and we also welcome new patients on a walk-in basis.
+Appointments are available the same day, and we also welcome new patients on a walk-in basis.
 Our clinic hours and locations are found here.

 Our services are covered 100% by OHIP.
 Please bring your Health Card and a list of your current medications to your first appointment.